 Three of the most common hurdles that career changers encounter include lack of expertise, lack of confidence and lack of suitable career opportunities in the immediate area.
 All three of these hurdles can be overcome, but it may take a significant investment of resources to do so.

 You can overcome lack of expertise and lack of confidence by seeking out relevant training and education for the job you want to get.
 For example, if your new goal is to become a top executive at a global corporation, you’d probably find it helpful to pursue an advanced degree such as a Master of Business Administration (MBA) or a Master of Management.
 The experience you would gain from either of these degrees would instill both the confidence and the expertise necessary for skillfully managing others.
+Here is a great MBA admission guide so you can take that first tep and get started.

 Happily, one positive consequence resulting from the COVID-19 crisis is that geographic boundaries are less of a hurdle than they used to be.
 Now that more employees are working from home, you’re likely to find that remote jobs are more easily accessible to you.
 But if that doesn’t work out, you could remove the hurdle of geographic boundaries by simply moving to a location where work is more readily available.